marzneshin/docs/content/docs/configuration/vpn-backends/hysteria.md

         rewriteHost: true
 ```

-*keep in mind : in host setting you must on allow insecure (because you make self hosted tls certificate for this hystera2 core ) for more configuration's addone you can visit Hysteria configuration tutorails at : https://v2.hysteria.network/docs/getting-started/Server/
+*Keep in mind: In the host settings, you must allow insecure connections (because you made a self-hosted TLS certificate for this Hysteria 2 core).
+For more configuration add-ons, you can visit the Hysteria configuration tutorials at: [https://v2.hysteria.network/docs/getting-started/Server/](https://v2.hysteria.network/docs/getting-started/Server/).

-and save the core , done For adding this simple hysteria 2 in your user subscription url you need to go to Services section in Marzban Panel and then in the services you want to add just click the inbound you just maked !
+After saving the core, you're done.
+To add this simple Hysteria 2 setup to your user subscription URL, go to the Services section in the Marzban panel, and then in the services you want to add, just click the inbound you just made!

+---